ShanthiniAy/LGMVIP--DataScience-Task-06/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

 ---

-Feel free to customize this README file to match the structure and details that you prefer.
-Make sure to replace placeholders like `your-username` with your actual username or organization name.